-- (2) Booking or arrest photographs of the petitioner. - (3) Index references such as SJICS or any other governmental index references for public records search.

-(4) Other data, whether in documentary or electronic form, relating to the arrest, charge, or other matters arising out of the arrest or charge or relating to the conviction or other matters arising out of the conviction.
+- (2) Booking or arrest photographs of the petitioner. - (3) Index references such as SJICS or any other governmental index references for public records search. - (4) Other data, whether in documentary or electronic form, relating to the arrest, charge, or other matters arising out of the arrest or charge or relating to the conviction or other matters arising out of the conviction.

-Section 10.
-Nothing in this act shall prohibit a law enforcement agency or official or a prosecuting authority or the Alabama Department of Forensic Sciences from maintaining an investigative file, which may include evidence, biological evidence photographs, exhibits, or information in documentary or electronic form.

 Section 11.
-No order of expungement shall be granted unless all court ordered restitution is paid in full, including interest, to any victim, or the Alabama Crime Victim's Compensation Commission, as well as court costs, fines, or statutory fees ordered by the sentencing court to have been paid, absent a finding of indigency by the court.
+Nothing in this act shall prohibit a law enforcement agency or official or a prosecuting authority or the Alabama Department of Forensic Sciences from maintaining an investigative file, which may include evidence, biological evidence photographs, exhibits, or information in documentary 1 or electronic form.
+2 Section 12.
+No order of expungement shall be granted 3 unless all court ordered restitution is paid in full, 4 including interest, to any victim, or the Alabama Crime 5 Victim's Compensation Commission, as well as court costs, 6 7 fines, or statutory fees ordered by the sentencing court to have been paid, absent a finding of indigency by the court.
+8 Section 13.
+This act shall become effective on the 9 10 first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.